Geographic Information Systems (GIS) Connects Geography with Data

 Answers become clear.

-Cartographers, spatial analysts, surveyors, webmap programmers and remote sensing analysts are GIS-based professions.
-80% of data may or may not be location-based.
-But there’s no arguing that GIS is being integrated into more and more professions.
+Cartographers, spatial analysts, surveyors, programmers and remote sensing analysts are GIS-based professions.
+According to a study awhile back, 80% of data is location-based.

 What’s the bottom line?

-Viewing and analyzing data geographically impacts our understanding of data.
+Viewing and analyzing data geographically impacts our understanding of the world we live in.

 Williams, Robert (1987), Selling a geographical information system to government policy makers.
 Papers from the 1987 Annual Conference of the Urban and Regional Information Systems Association